Trimble R2. It's pretty, pretty, pretty good.

 The R2 was introduced sometime around 2015 but only recently did we get the opportunity to trade one in.
 Lucky for us, at the same time, we had a Trimble R10 (Model 2) that we wanted to put to the test – as we’ve been excited about what others are saying regarding Trimble's ProPoint™ technology performing in seemingly impossible GPS environments.
 We have grown up, but we still love to play with our toys, so we didn’t hesitate to pack up and head to the field with both receivers.

-The R2 is a true GNSS receiver capable of tracking all available constellations (GPS, GLONASS, Galileo, BeiDou, SBAS).
+The R2 is a true survey grade GNSS receiver that is capable of tracking all available constellations (GPS, GLONASS, Galileo, BeiDou, SBAS).
 The R2 is outfitted with Trimble’s Floodlight (satellite shadow reduction technology) which enables the R2 to work accurately in harsh GPS environments.
-We’ve seen the benefits of Floodlight™ technology on the Geo7x, but it’s performance on the R2 rivals ProPoint™ technology found on the R10 Model 2 and R12.
+We’ve seen the benefits of Floodlight™ technology on the Geo7x, but it’s performance on the R2 rivals ProPoint™ technology found on the R580 and R12.

 The R2 is capable of providing real-time centimeter accuracy through VRS, RTX and local RTK corrections.
 CenterPoint RTX™ service through satellite (SV) is as simple as it gets – but can also be delivered via cellular through your controller or smartphone.